-As part of RECOVER, we will be collecting personal data on its participants, such as date of birth, gender, information on health and medical conditions as well as results from assessments completed as part of the study.
+As part of RECOVER, we will be collecting personal data on the participants, such as date of birth, sex, information on health and medical conditions as well as results from assessments completed as part of the study.

 Any personal data which is provided to the study will be treated with the highest standards of security and confidentiality in accordance with Irish, UK, EU and international data protection legislation.

 Each person in the study will be allocated a unique study code.
 A list matching the study codes with participants will be kept with the signed consent forms in a locked office of each hospital and be treated in the same way as a medical chart.
-From this point the participants information will only be associated with the study code, as opposed to his/her name or other identifiers.
-Participants identity will remain confidential, with no names published or disclosed to anyone outside the hospital.
+From this point the participant’s information will only be associated with the study code, as opposed to their name or other identifiers.
+Participants identity will remain confidential, with no names published or disclosed to anyone outside the hospital setting.

 Data generated as a result of this study will be retained for 20 years to ensure it is used to its fullest capacity.
 The data controller for the research data is RCSI and local hospital in each case is the data controller for the medical data held on site.
-The data processors are the lead and principle investigators, CF researchers and our collaborators.
+Trinity College Dublin is the joint data controller for the psychology sub-study.
+The Centre for Advanced Medical Imaging at St. James’s Hospital is the joint data controller for the sinus disease sub-study.
+We may also collaborate with other research institutions in the future.
+For updates on new collaborations, please continue to check this website.
+The data processors are the lead and principal investigators, CF researchers and our collaborators.
 We may also collaborate with other research groups in the future, who may become data processors.
 Only coded samples and information will be shared with these collaborators.